MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### InPrivateModeAvailability
   #### Configure InPrivate mode availability

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Specifies whether the user can open pages in InPrivate mode in Microsoft Edge.

-If you don't configure this policy or set it to 'Enabled' (0), users can open pages in InPrivate mode.
+If you don't configure this policy or set it to 'Enabled', users can open pages in InPrivate mode.

-Set this policy to 'Disable' (1) to stop users from using InPrivate mode.
+Set this policy to 'Disabled' to stop users from using InPrivate mode.

-Set this policy to 'Forced' (2) to always use InPrivate mode.
+Set this policy to 'Forced' to always use InPrivate mode.

+Policy options mapping:

-* 0 = InPrivate mode available
+* Enabled (0) = InPrivate mode available

-* 1 = InPrivate mode disabled
+* Disabled (1) = InPrivate mode disabled

-* 2 = InPrivate mode forced
+* Forced (2) = InPrivate mode forced

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes